hassaanbinaslam/myblog_fastai_archived/_posts/2022-04-11-docker-logs-cloudwatch.md

 <pre><code>docker: Error response from daemon: failed to initialize logging driver: failed to create Cloudwatch log stream: NoCredentialProviders: no valid providers in chain.
 Deprecated.
         For verbose messaging see aws.Config.CredentialsChainVerboseErrors.</code></pre>
 <p>If you get this message then you need to recheck the credentails passed to docker daemon.</p>
 <p>One thing I noticed is that on Windows there is no way to pass AWS credentials to docker daemon.
-People have reported similar issues with docker running on MAC OS as well.
+People have reported similar issues with docker running on MAC OS.
 Refer to below link for this discussion</p>
 <ul>
 <li><a href="https://github.com/docker/for-win/issues/9684">https://github.com/docker/for-win/issues/9684</a></li>
 </ul>